nathan-mullings-dev/tableau-uk-employment-dashboard-project-justit/README.md

 ## 📘 Project Proposal

-The purpose of this Tableau dashboard is to visualize and analyze employment trends across the United Kingdom between 2011 and 2014.
+The purpose of this Tableau dashboard is to visualize and analyze employment trends across the United Kingdom from 2011 to 2014, using the **EMSI_JobChange_UK** dataset.
 This project aims to offer insights into which cities and industries experienced the most significant employment growth and to support data-driven decision-making for workforce planning, urban development, and economic policy.

 ### Objectives: